sheepreak/QuoteOfTheDayTDD/readme.md

 - Spring boot for familiarity and JUnit
 - MockMVC for integration tests so tests can be launched independently from the implementation and can allow end to end API tests (full request -> response processing)
+- Could have skipped Lombok and made a constructor and getter myself, maybe should have.
 -----
 ## Steps